Eddie9610/FoodWheel/README.md

 This is my first Swift App and first github git.

+The application will contain a Timer and a stopwatch with

+colorful liquidswipe.

 It is a student work.

 More features and bug fixing will come in weeks.

 The LiquidSwipe is from exyte.
 Thank you so much.